testbenchcc/markdown-notes-app/roadmap.md

 ## v1.1.8 - Update sub-title

-- [] Add a setting for the page title which is currently hard coded to `NoteBooks`.
+- [] Add a setting for the index page title which is currently hard coded to `NoteBooks`.
-- [] Set the build number (number of commits) and tag (if it exists) for the top-bar-subtitle text. use github api key configured in settings.
+- [] Set the build number (number of commits) and tag (if it exists) for the top-bar-subtitle text on the index page.
+Use github api key configured in .env.

 ## v1.1.9 - Move stored settings into notes folder

 - [] Move the notebooks settings into the root notes folder as a JSON file.
 This way they travel with the notes.
+- [] Hide dot files from the file tree